 materials.
 They will not be viewed or returned.

-gone on to achieve critical and financial success.
-From 1996 through 2001,
+artists who have gone on to achieve critical and financial success.
+From

-began a freelance career as an art, marketing and advertising
+dollar budgets and began a freelance career as an art, marketing and advertising

 writer.
 In 2001 she returned to fine art full time as a private dealer,

 consultant and curator.
 After spending most of her life in Los Angeles,

 Sloan returned to New York in 2005 and opened Sloan Fine Art at the corner

 of Rivington and Norfolk Streets on the Lower East Side in January 2008.
-The gallery

 Sloan's passion for problem solving and tackling new challenges led her

 to found Sloan Fine Art Projects in January 2011.
-SFA Projects allows
+SFA Projects allowed

 Sloan, her employees, artists and extensive network of contacts in a wide